- Where can I obtain nomination papers? Where do I file nomination papers?

 Nomination papers for school elections are filed with the appropriate school secretary.

-Nomination papers for city offices are filed in the appropriate city clerk's office.
+Nomination papers for city offices are filed in the appropriate county auditor office.

 There are no candidate filing fees in Iowa.